 This exercise is based on one in Julia Cameron's book on writing, The Right to Write, reviewed for this site several years ago.
 When I recently reviewed her classic book The Artist's Way, I remembered this writing exercise and thought it worthwhile to share it here, as an exercise in its own right and as an example of the kinds of suggestions she gives in her book.

 If you think you don't have time to write, think again.
 See what you can produce with a simple set of writing prompts and ten minutes of your time with this creative writing exercise inspired by Rita Dove's exercise "Ten-Minute Spill."

-Each month from September to May, the fiction writing site at About.com supplies a monthly writing challenge and posts reader responses.
-It's a good source of new writing prompts and exercises, and the responses provide examples of how the exercise might be approached.
-(If you attempt the current challenge, be sure to submit a response of your own.)
+The fiction writing site at About.com supplied a monthly writing challenge and posted reader responses.
+It's archive is a good source of new writing prompts and exercises, and the responses provide examples of how the exercise might be approached.

 Work on specific writing skills with writing craft exercises.